Dog food made with 100% human grade ingredients and no fillers.

 NOTE: Check with your veterinarian before making any changes to your pet’s diet.
 Also, please be aware of any allergies your pet may have to specific ingredients.
 Always avoid ingredients which have caused reactions in your pets in the past.
 If you are unsure about a specific ingredient found in one of our dog food recipes, introduce the food to your pets in small amounts first.

 - 2 pounds lean ground turkey

-2 tablespoons raw turkey or chicken liver, finely diced or pureed
+- 2 tablespoons chicken liver finely diced

-- 2 medium carrots, coarsely chopped
+- 2 medium carrots coarsely chopped

-1 cup cauliflower florets
+- 1 cup cauliflower florets

-2 tablespoons olive oil
+- 2 tablespoons olive oil

-Add 1 1/2 cups water to a double boiler, place carrots in a steam basket over the pot and cover.
-Heat until boiling, reduce heat to a low boil and steam until carrots start to get tender, about 10 minutes.
+- Add 1 1/2 cups water to a double boiler, place vegetables in a steam basket over the pot and cover.
+Heat until boiling, reduce heat to a low-boil and steam until veggies are tender, about 10 minutes.